TheKikGen/MPC-LiveXplore/README.md

 ## IMG WITH SSH ACCESS for MPC LIVE AND FORCE (2020-11-25)

-If you want to get a remote Linux command line with SSH instead of opening your MPC, patched images are available are
+If you want to get a remote Linux command line with SSH instead of opening your MPC, patched images are available :

 MPC 2.9.0  https://drive.google.com/drive/folders/1A57y88qUesdRu_S2F8FVn3AhZaA_dDgG?usp=sharing